 We want you to perform the best you can in the UCAT.
 We know the selection process to get into medical school is difficult.
 It takes a lot of resilience to apply to universities, work on your personal statement and get a top UCAT score.
 Be assured that we do our part in making sure you have access to top-quality preparation materials during your efforts.

-Our question bank currently has 5,000 questions to help you practise as of early June 2021
+Our question bank currently has over 5,000 questions to help you practise.

 Is that enough?